Home > Business > Logistics purchasing > How to optimize your e-commerce logistics?

 Share this page :

-To meet growing demand, both quantitatively and qualitatively, e-commerce logistics must adapt.
-The challenges are numerous: rethinking the last mile, controlling the cost of order preparation, developing a premium offer, making demand more reliable… So, how can you optimize your e-commerce logistics?
-Julien Monterisi, e-commerce logistics specialist, answers ORSYS' questions.
+To meet growing demand, in terms of both quantity and quality, e-commerce logistics need to adapt.
+The challenges are numerous: rethinking the last mile, controlling the cost of order preparation, developing a premium offer, making demand more reliable, etc. So how do you optimise your e-commerce logistics?
+Julien Monterisi, a specialist in e-commerce logistics, answers ORSYS' questions.

 How to optimize your e-commerce logistics?

-To understand the context of e-commerce logistics, we must cross-reference e-commerce and logistics data.
-First, the e-commerce sector is doing well in France.
-This market is reaching maturity.
-Indeed, all sectors of activity have moved to e-commerce, whether cross-channel or exclusively online.
+To understand the context of e-commerce logistics, we need to combine e-commerce and logistics data.
+Firstly, the e-commerce sector is doing well in France.
+The market is reaching maturity.
+In fact, all business sectors have switched to e-commerce, whether cross-channel or exclusively online.

 This is also what emerges from the latest assessment of Fevad (Federation of e-commerce and distance selling).
-Thus, in 2022, e-commerce will maintain dynamic overall growth.
-To take a few key figures: online sales increase by 14 1TP3Q, driven by the sale of services, bringing turnover to some 147 billion euros.
-And, even if sales of online products fell by 7 1TP3Q last year, they remain significantly up compared to 2019 (+ 33 1TP3Q).
-E-commerce represents 12.5 % of product sales in retail.
-The number of active merchant sites increases by 5 % with more than 10,000 new sites in one year.
-Finally, the average basket stands at €65, an increase of almost 7 %.
+By 2022, e-commerce will continue to enjoy dynamic overall growth.
+Here are a few key figures: online sales increase by 14 1TP3QThis was driven by the sale of services, taking sales to around 147 billion euros.
+And although sales of products online fell by 7 % last year, they are still well up on 2019 (+ 33 %).
+E-commerce accounts for 12.5 % of product sales in the retail sector.
+The number of active merchant sites grew by 5 %, with more than 10,000 new sites in one year.
+Finally, the average shopping basket stands at €65, an increase of almost 7 %.

-However, e-commerce logistics is faced with specific challenges compared to traditional logistics.
+Nevertheless, e-commerce logistics is facing specific challenges compared with traditional logistics.

-What are the biggest challenges in e-commerce logistics?
+What are the biggest challenges facing e-commerce logistics?

 The issues are at different levels.

-On a social level, we first think of the Uberization of delivery.
-But it seems more likely that an economic model adapted to urban centers will emerge with economic actors using employees.
-On the other hand, the problem of recruitment already appears to be major with the labor shortage current.
-Logistics is synonymous with physical professions, whether transport or order preparation.
-These professions which no longer attract are nevertheless in full evolution.
-With the automation of warehouses, new skills needs are emerging which bring them closer to industrial professions.
-You also need to master the IT tools related to e-commerce.
+In social terms, the first thing that springs to mind is the outsourcing of delivery services.
+But it seems more likely that an economic model will emerge that is adapted to urban centres, with economic players employing salaried workers.
+On the other hand, recruitment is already a major issue, with the labour shortage the current situation.
+Logistics is synonymous with physical jobs, from transport to order preparation.
+And yet these jobs, which are no longer attractive, are in full development.
+With the automation of warehouses, new skill requirements are emerging that bring them closer to the professions of industry.
+They also need to master the IT tools associated with e-commerce.

-Economically, e-commerce logistics must control your costs to maintain its profitability, but without compromising on quality.
-In particular, we need to rethink last mile logistics, in other words being able to do city center logistics or urban logistics.
-Another major challenge: order preparation with unit packaging.
-Furthermore, how can you maintain the link with your customers when the last step (delivery, collection of the product) is carried out by a service provider?
+In economic terms, e-commerce logistics must controlling costs to maintain profitability, but without cutting back on quality.
+In particular, we need to rethink last-mile logistics, in other words, be able to handle city-centre or urban logistics.
+Another major challenge is order preparation, with single-unit packaging.
+What's more, how do you maintain the link with your customers when the last stage (delivery, product collection) is carried out by a service provider?

-On the environmental plan, constraints are also strengthening, both at the societal and legal levels.
+On the environmental planThe constraints are also increasing, both socially and legally.

-In this context, how do actors adapt to the constraints of urban logistics?
+In this context, how are the players adapting to the constraints of urban logistics?

-Customers are mainly located in large urban centers.
-Today, to limit costs, the standard is still delivery via shared trucks.
-However, the gradual banning of thermal engines within EPZs (low emission zones) is forcing logistics players to adapt.
+Most of our customers are located in large urban centres.
+Today, to keep costs down, the standard is still delivery by shared lorries.
+However, the gradual banning of combustion engines in low-emission zones is forcing logistics operators to adapt.

-On the one hand, this requires them to green their fleet with electric vans and cargo bikes.
-And why not invest in small delivery robots, like in Shanghai and London?
-But, of course, significantly developing a fleet of adapted vehicles increases the cost of the last mile.
+On the one hand, this requires them to greening their fleets with electric vans and cargo bikes.
+And why not invest in small delivery robots, as in Shanghai and London?
+But, of course, developing a large fleet of adapted vehicles increases the cost of the last kilometre.

-On the other hand, e-commerce logistics will have to rely more and more on small logistics platforms in town, as close as possible to the recipient.
+On the other hand, e-commerce logistics will have to rely increasingly on small logistics platforms in towns and cities, as close as possible to the recipient.

 Does this mean the development of warehouses in the city?

-Urban center logistics are indeed evolving.
-First, for multi-channel commerce with the gradual reduction of the sales area to increase the logistics area.
-But also with the appearance of small warehouses in town, which are also called mini-preparation centers or mini logistics centers (with mechanization on a smaller scale than in large warehouses).
-They make it possible to have more stock in town, therefore to be closer to the customer.
+Town centre logistics are indeed changing.
+Firstly, for multi-channel retailing, with a gradual reduction in the sales area to increase the logistics area.
+But also with the emergence of small warehouses in towns and cities, also known as mini preparation centres or mini logistics centers (with mechanisation on a smaller scale than in large warehouses).
+They make it possible to have more stock in town, so to be closer to the customer.

-This has a double advantage: on the one hand, reduce the availability or delivery time, on the other hand, reduce the cost of the last mile.
-For example: from 2021, the consulting firm Adameo, specializing in logistics and supply chain, and the company AutoStore, specialist in warehouse automation, have installed a automated storage location in a La Poste mail and parcel distribution platform in Paris.
+This has two advantages, Reduce the time required for availability or deliverysecondly, to reduce the cost of the last kilometre.
+For example: from 2021, Adameo, a consultancy specialising in logistics and the supply chain, and AutoStore, a company specialising in warehouse automation, have installed a automated storage area at a La Poste mail and parcel distribution centre in Paris.

 What about large warehouses dedicated to e-commerce logistics?

-In large warehouses, developments are linked to the specificity of preparing orders from e-commerce.
-It is no longer a question of moving pallets but of picking process.
-In fact, a large majority of orders contain only one product or a single unit of several different products.
-This involves a lot of travel to collect these products from increasingly larger logistics warehouses.
-To give an idea: 12 to 15 km per day per order operator.
-Travel without added value!
+In large warehouses, the changes are linked to the specific nature of e-commerce order preparation.
+It's no longer a question of moving pallets around, but of a whole range of products. picking process.
+The vast majority of orders contain a single product or a single unit of several different products.
+This means a lot of travelling to pick up these products from increasingly large logistics warehouses.
+To give you an idea : 12 to 15 km per day per order operator.
+Travel that adds no value!

-To counter this difficulty, the model Goods To Man has grown significantly in three years to become a standard in e-commerce logistics.
-These are the products that move towards people: robots fetch boxes or shelves move to the logistics operator's workstation.
-This then carries out the packaging of the products and the labeling for transport.
-For example, Transitic, a specialist in connected intralogistics, creates automated paths within the warehouse to transport products to the shipping stage.
+To overcome this difficulty, the Goods To Man has developed considerably over the last three years, becoming a standard feature of e-commerce logistics.
+Products move towards people: robots pick up boxes or shelves and move them to the logistics operator's workstation.
+The operator then packs the products and labels them for transport.
+For example, Transitic, a specialist in connected intralogistics, creates automated paths within the warehouse to take products through to the dispatch stage.

-The need to control the cost of order preparation also explains the development of mechanization and robotization of the sector.
-We are also talking about automation, even industrialization, of logistics.
-The cost of these installations is certainly significant, but tends to decrease.
-And above all, it is counterbalanced by the productivity gains: from + 40 % to + 60 %.
-Not counting the saving space in warehouses.
-Storing more goods in smaller spaces also means reducing real estate costs.
+The need to control the cost of order preparation also explains the development of mechanisation and robotisation in the sector.
+There is also talk of the automation, or even industrialisation, of logistics.
+The cost of these installations is certainly significant, but is tending to fall.
+Above all, it is offset by the productivity gains: from +40 % to +60 %.
+Not counting the space saving in warehouses.
+Storing more goods in smaller spaces also means lower property costs.

-Beyond an obvious financial advantage, are there other advantages to adopting this type of organization?
+Apart from the obvious financial benefits, are there any other advantages to adopting this type of organisation?

-Quite.
-And this should even become strategic in the next 10 years.
+Absolutely.
+And it should even become strategic over the next 10 years.

-Indeed, the construction of new warehouses risks being largely hampered by regulations prohibiting the artificialization of land.
+In fact, the construction of new warehouses is likely to be largely curbed by regulations prohibiting the artificialisation of land.
 Here again, environmental constraints weigh heavily on the logistics sector.
-We can ask ourselves what the warehouses of the future will look like.
-Will they have several floors?
+The question is what the warehouses of the future will look like.
+Will they have several storeys?
 Will they be made from recycled or recyclable materials?
-Will their roofs be green?
+Will they have green roofs?

-Furthermore, automation reduces floor space, but increases energy consumption.
-Energy whose price is also increasing…
+In addition, automation means less floor space, but higher energy consumption.
+Energy whose price is also rising...

-We can only see constraints or… opportunities.
-For example : systematize photovoltaic panels on the roofs of warehouses to produce part of the electricity they consume… thus helping to reduce their environmental impact as well as logistical costs.
+They can be seen as constraints or... opportunities.
+For example: Systematise photovoltaic panels on the roofs of warehouses to produce some of the electricity they consume... helping to reduce their environmental impact as well as logistics costs.

-What are the specificities of e-commerce logistics in terms of inventory management?
+What are the specificities of e-commerce logistics in terms of stock management?

-La inventory management is not specific to e-commerce logistics, it is a question of general logistics.
-However, for a cross-channel brand, the current problem is to make its stock available everywhere and at the same time.
+La inventory management is not specific to e-commerce logistics, it's a question of general logistics.
+Nevertheless, for a cross-channel retailer, the current problem is to make its stock available everywhere at the same time.
 For an e-commerce company, the question may arise if it has several remote logistics warehouses.
-In this case, the solution is “unified stock”.
-Logistics must be able to pick up the product where the preparation cost will be least significant.
-To do this, professionals can rely on software – for example, the French OneStock – which makes the stock visible wherever it is located and calculates what will be the least expensive.
-In other words, choose the product that is in stock in a store close to the delivery location rather than a product in a distant warehouse.
+In this case, the solution is "unified stock"..
+Logistics must be able to pick up the product where it will cost the least to prepare it.
+To do this, professionals can rely on software - for example, the French OneStock - which makes stock visible wherever it is and calculates what will be the least costly.
+In other words, choose the product that is in stock in a shop close to the place of delivery rather than a product in a distant warehouse.

 Absolutely.
-We can even say that it explodes the usual rules of inventory management.
-Indeed, in the event of a shortage on an e-commerce site, the customer can very easily place an order on a competing site.
-We therefore observe the overstocking of certain products to the detriment of cost optimization.
+You could even say that it explodes the usual rules of stock management.
+If a product is out of stock on an e-commerce site, the customer can easily place an order on a competitor's site.
+So we're seeing overstocking of certain products to the detriment of cost optimisation.

 How can e-commerce logistics avoid this pitfall?

-In a broader supply chain vision, the key is to more precisely assess demand, or even move from forecast to prediction.
-For this, there is of course artificial intelligence, big data or even machine learning.
-But this requires data scientist or data analyst skills.
-On the contrary, logistics professionals need tools that are easy to use and deploy.
-Software publishers have understood this and are working in this direction.
+From a broader supply chain perspective, the key is to assess demand more accurately, even moving from forecasting to prediction.
+To achieve this, there are of course artificial intelligenceThis requires skills in data science, big data and machine learning.
+But this requires the skills of a data scientist or data analyst.
+On the contrary, logistics professionals need tools that are easy to learn and deploy.
+Software publishers are well aware of this and are working in this direction.
 For example, the French start-up Verteego.

-Faced with so many developments and constraints, how can we keep our customer promise?
+Faced with so many changes and constraints, how do you keep your customer promise?

-First, because the e-consumer seems to have contradictory expectations.
-He would like to be delivered quickly, as close as possible to his home (if possible at home), in a personalized way and without this having any impact on the environment.
-However, he will have to make choices.
+Firstly, because the e-consumer seems to have contradictory expectations.
+They'd like delivery to be fast, as close to home as possible (if possible at home), personalised and without any impact on the environment.
+But they're going to have to make some choices.

-Then, because professionals would benefit from ensure the real needs of their customers.
+Secondly, because professionals would benefit from make sure their customers' needs are real.
 Some players have imposed their ability to deliver very quickly as a standard.
-Does it really meet expectations?
-We can doubt it.
-On average, a customer takes more than five days to collect their order, even though it is delivered in three days to a relay point.
+Does this really meet expectations?
+It's doubtful.
+On average, it takes customers more than five days to pick up their orders, even though they are delivered within three days to a relay point.

-Today, expectations seem to focus more on quality of delivery through a range of services aimed at ensuring more flexibility and reliability.
-Examples: specific delivery slots, the possibility of rescheduling delivery to another time or location, simple product returns.
+Today, expectations seem to focus more on the quality of delivery through a range of services to ensure greater flexibility and reliability.
+Examples: precise delivery slots, the possibility of rescheduling delivery to another time or place, simple product returns.

-“Providing different services to get closer to your customers”
+"Providing different services to get closer to our customers".

-This ties in with another major challenge in e-commerce logistics: keeping control of the customer relations and the image of his company.
-Indeed, when the logistics service provider manages the preparation of the order and delivery, it is he who transmits a good or bad image of the company.
-The latter “loses” part of its customer relationship, carried out by people whose work it can neither direct nor control.
-Brands are therefore working more and more on additional services providing added value to delivery to recreate this customer relationship.
-The repurchase of old products is part of this.
+This ties in with another major challenge in e-commerce logistics: keeping control of the customer relations and the company's image.
+In fact, when the logistics service provider manages order preparation and delivery, it is he who conveys a good or bad image of the company.
+The company 'loses' part of its customer relations, which are handled by people whose work it can neither direct nor control.
+Retailers are therefore working more and more on additional services that add value to delivery to recreate this customer relationship.
+This includes taking back old products.

 Should you outsource your e-commerce logistics?
-When ?
-How ?
+When should you do it?
+How should you go about it?

-There are no ready-made rules or thresholds (turnover, volume) to determine when you should outsource your e-commerce logistics.
-It all depends on the constraints specific to each company.
-Of course, internalizing your logistics has a cost and requires significant investment capacity (warehouses).
-But this presents an undeniable competitive advantage: keeping control of your customer relationships.
-You may also find yourself faced with a saturated warehouse or decide on a strategy focused more on sales than logistics.
+There are no set rules or thresholds (turnover, volume) to determine when you should outsource your e-commerce logistics.
+It all depends on the specific constraints of each company.
+Of course, bringing logistics in-house has a cost and requires significant investment capacity (warehouses).
+But it offers an undeniable competitive advantage: you retain control of your customer relationships.
+You can also find yourself faced with a saturated warehouse, or decide on a strategy that focuses more on sales than logistics.

 To choose the right service provider, you must ask yourself certain questions.
 For example :